 - Allegory of Family Harmony , painting, Niccolò Frangipane (1555–1600).
 Location unknown.
 Ref.
 Meijer (1972-3: 98, fig. 3); Frings (1993: 145, fig. 4); Rasmussen (2007, Flute).
 Depicts five people in half-length, nearly all singing: three men, a woman and a young boy.
 They stand around a table on which there are three open songbooks.
 The man at the left holds one of them up, while keeping time with his other hand.
 The two male figures with plumed hats placed further back are holding a flute and a tenor-sized cylindrical recorder, without playing them.

-- Bacchanale, attributed to Niccolò Frangipane (1555-1600). oil on canvas, 44.5 × 107 cm.
+- Bacchanale, oil on canvas, 44.5 × 107 cm, attributed to Niccolò Frangipane (1555–1600).
 Venice: San Marco, Sale: 2 November 2008, Lot 39.
 Ref.
-Wikimedia Commons (2014-col.) Bacchus and his companions are gathered around a table on which are a small barrel and a wine bowl, a book of music, a jews harp, and three bunches of grapes being pecked at by two birds.
+Wikimedia Commons (2014, col.) Bacchus and his companions are gathered around a table on which are a small barrel and a wine bowl, a book of music, a jews harp, and three bunches of grapes being pecked at by two birds.
 A bacchante wearing a laurel wreath and crimson toga holds a cat, a man in a jerkin and a crescent-shaped red hat plays a lute, and a man wearing a feathered hat holds a cylindrical duct flute, probably a recorder, though only four finger holes are visible.
 Bacchus leans on the wine-barrel.
 The only woman present wears only a diaphanous and very revealing blouse.
 Another bird sits in a window-sill.

-French oboist active in the Dauphinè region of France around 1700.
+French oboist and composer active in the Dauphinè region of France; born 1665, died 1720.

 Giovanni Girolamo Frezza (1659–1741) – see Sisto Badalocchio